Here are some of the ways we use preventive measures to protect the integrity of TOEFL iBT® test scores.

 Instituting and Enforcing Test Taker Rules and Requirements

-- providing handwriting and signature samples
+- collecting handwriting samples, signature samples*

 Maintaining the Quality of Scoring and Score Reporting